Findability: New and Better SEO?

 It’s like on-site SEO without the bad rep of the SEO industry when you adopt the definition from Building Findable Websites.

-This is a good move from a marketing perspective as nobody likes SEO of course.
+This is a good move from a marketing perspective as almost nobody likes SEO of course.

 The SEO acronym is a red flag in itself or at least is perceived by the majority as such.